Duqduq demo: large scale validation

 duqduq help

 The main interface for duqduq is via the CLI.
-You can run duqduq --help
+You can run duqduq --help to give a list of available subcommands.

-You will notice that the subcommands here mimic what is available in duqtools
+You will notice that the subcommands here mimic what is available in duqtools.

 !duqduq --help